jtacoma/go-zdcf/README.md

 ```go
 func (a *App) Close()
 ```
-Close the App, including its ZMQ context.
+Close the App, including its ØMQ context.

+Note that this is constrained by ØMQ's rules for the destruction of its contexts, especially that a call to this method will block until all its devices' sockets have been closed.

 #### func (*App) Device